18F/handbook/_pages/welcome-to-18f/classes/benefits.md

 * Fewer than three years: four hours per pay period
 * Between three and 15 years: six hours per pay period

-The maximum annual leave that can be carried over is 240 hours, and if you&rsquo;ve transferred to 18F from another federal agency, your accrued annual leave will transfer with you.
+The maximum annual leave that can be carried over is 240 hours, and if you&rsquo;ve transferred to TTS from another federal agency, your accrued annual leave will transfer with you.
 (It may take between two and four pay periods before Employee Express will display your accrued annual leave.)
 More information is available on [OPM&rsquo;s Pay and Leave website](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/annual-leave/).

 ### Donating leave